Enterprise Risk Management and Future ...

 Risk concentration limits can also be used.
 Recall that the risk concentrations include product and geographical risk concentrations.
-To set these limits, a risk manager ought to have an expertise in dealing with correlations because capturing correlation risk in a stressed market is a bit challenging.
+To set these limits, a risk manager ought to have expertise in dealing with correlations because capturing correlation risk in a stressed market is a bit challenging.

-Risk specific limits involve setting limits concerning specific risk types such as Liquidity ratios for Liquidity risks.
+Risk-specific limits involve setting limits concerning specific risk types such as Liquidity ratios for Liquidity risks.
 On the contrary, these limits are difficult to aggregate and require expert knowledge.

 Maturity (gap) limits state the limits of the transactions at maturity at each period.
-These limits are aimed to decrease the risk associated with large size transactions in a given time frame.
+These limits are aimed to decrease the risk associated with large-size transactions in a given time frame.
 However, they are not evident in delivering price risk.
 Other limits include stop-loss limits and notional limits.

-Risk management involves choosing the right instruments, coming up with the day to day decisions, and establishing oversight authority.
+Risk management involves choosing the right instruments, coming up with the day-to-day decisions, and establishing oversight authority.
 Consider risk hedging, for instance.

-Access to all relevant information, data, and statistical tools are required to frame a strategy for hedging.
+Access to all relevant information, data, and statistical tools is required to frame a strategy for hedging.
 The risk management team should know the background of the statistical tools being employed to create hedges.
 The nature of strategy, i.e., static or dynamic, is an important decision.
-Static strategies are more of a hedge and forget kind of strategies, where a hedge is placed almost exactly to match the underlying exposure.
+Static strategies are more of a hedge and forget strategies, where a hedge is placed almost exactly to match the underlying exposure.
 This hedge remains in place till the exposure ends.
 Dynamic strategies require more managerial effort and involve a sequence of trades that are used to offset the exposure as nearly as possible.
 Moreover, dynamic strategies may result in higher transaction costs and require monitoring of positions closely.
 Proper implementation and communication are the key requirements for the success of any hedging strategy.

 The horizon for the hedging position and accounting considerations related to the hedge often has important implications for the way the strategy is planned.
 Accounting rules require that marked-to-market profit or loss be duly recorded if the position in a derivative and underlying asset are not perfectly matched with regards to dates and quantities.
 Tax laws vary among countries, and there are differences in tax laws for different derivatives.